Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

 where $A(r)$ is the \hyperlink{ref:FES} {FES} along the interparticle distance and $C$ is an arbitrary constant.
 The historic PMF and FES are therefore related, but distinct quantities.

-The phrase ``potential of mean force'' describes very literally that $W(r)$ is a potential arising from a average force that would act on a particle at that location.
-In particular, it is zero in non-interacting systems (if $U(\vx) = 0$ for all $\vx$ then $W(r) = 0$ for all $r$), which is not generally the case for free energy surfaces.
-For details, refer to Section~\ref{sec:fe_estimators:TI} on Thermodynamic Integration.
+The phrase ``potential of mean force'' describes very literally that $W(r)$ is a potential arising from an average force that would act on a particle at that location.
+Crucially, the potential of mean force is zero in non-interacting systems: if $U(\vx) = 0$ for all $\vx$ then $W(r) = 0$ for all $r$, which is not generally the case for \hyperlink{ref:FES} {free energy surfaces} of nonlinear CVs, due to a \textit{Jacobian} term describing a purely geometric entropy.
+For details, refer to Section~\ref{sec:fe_estimators:TI}.

-Here again, one may define the reduced version of $W(r)$:
+Here again, one may define the \hyperlink{ref:reduced} {reduced} version of $W(r)$: